YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 * **Use case** - are best suited for load balancing of TCP traffic where extreme performance is required.
 * NLB can decrypt traffic, but you will need to install the certificate on the load balancer.

+### Gateway LB
+watch for any questions about load balancers operating at layer 3 for inline virtual appliances, (don't come to exam much)

 ### Clasic LB
 are the legacy load balancers, you can load balance HTTP/HTTPS applications and use Layer 7 specific featuers, such as X-Forwarded and sticky sessions.
 You can also use strict Layer 4 load balancing for applications that rely purely on the TCP protocol.
 Can be used in test/dev lb

+504 error means the gateway has timed out, application is not responding within the idle timeout period

-Need the IPv4 address of your end user? - Look for the `X-Forwarded-For` header
+Need the `IPv4 address` of your end user? - Look for the `X-Forwarded-For` header

 **Sticky Sessions** - CLB route each request independently to the registered EC2 instance with the smallest load.
 Sticky sessions allows you to bind a user's session to a specific EC2 instance.
 This ensures all requests from the user during the session are sent to the same instance.